Life at Scoro July 7, 2025 7 MIN READ

 2. Today, you’re responsible for the entire Engineering Department.
 How big is it, and how is the work organized?

-• Core Product (main Scoro functionality around work and time management, and sales and finance)
+• Phoenix (main Scoro functionality around work and time management, sales and finance, trial and adoption)

 • Ecosystem (dealing with everything around the Core Product such as integrations, API, automation, etc.)